lazarus4/Beforth/README.md

 # Beforth
 ## Status: preliminary
-- Have an IDE window with terminal and editor panes.
+- Have an IDE window with multiple panes.
+Just switched to colorForth from ANS, so need to rework some IDE thoughts.
 - Memory model is set up for a VM and header structures.
 - Search order, find and add-header are working.
-- Don't yet have keyboard input or a VM.
+- Don't yet have a VM.
 ## Running beForth
 1. Download the archive and unzip it to a local folder on your computer.
 2. Launsh beForth.html in a web browser.